Graduate Student Alumni

 Mercedes Burns, PhD, 2014, BEES, Shultz Lab

-Research: Phylogenetic Exploration of Mating System Evolution in the Eastern North American Leiobunine Harvestmen (Opiliones: Sclerosomatidae) Current Position: Assistant Professor, Department of Biological Sciences, UMBC |
+Research: Phylogenetic Exploration of Mating System Evolution in the Eastern North American Leiobunine Harvestmen (Opiliones: Sclerosomatidae) |

 Peter Coffey, MS, 2018, Hooks Lab

-Research: Can cover crop residues seuppress pests and improve yield in eggplant?
-Current Position: Agent Associate, Agriculture and Food Systems Educator, Carroll County, University of Maryland Extension |
+Research: Can cover crop residues seuppress pests and improve yield in eggplant? |

 Brock Couch, MS, 2019, BEES, Lamp Lab

-Research: Biological connectivity of wetland and stream habitats on the Delmarva Peninsula using aquatic macroinvertebrates.
-Current Position: PhD student, Mathematics and Science Education, Middle Tennessee State University |
+Research: Biological connectivity of wetland and stream habitats on the Delmarva Peninsula using aquatic macroinvertebrates. |

 Steve Epting, MS, MEES, Palmer Lab

-Research: Using landscape metrics to predict hydrologic connectivity patterns between forested wetlands and streams in a coastal plain watershed.
-Current Position: Biologist with the EPA Healthy Watersheds Program and National Tribal Nonpoint Source Coordinator |
+Research: Using landscape metrics to predict hydrologic connectivity patterns between forested wetlands and streams in a coastal plain watershed. |

 Rosemary Fanelli, PhD, 2016, MEES, Palmer Lab

-Research: Effects of urbanization and infiltration-based watershed restoration on the hydro-ecology of headwater streams.
-Current Position: Hydrologist, U.S. Geological Survey (USGS), Baltimore, MD |
+Research: Effects of urbanization and infiltration-based watershed restoration on the hydro-ecology of headwater streams. |

-Alexander Forde, PhD student, BEES, Gruner Lab
+Alexander Forde, BEES, Gruner Lab

 Research: Community ecology, multi-trophic interactions, ecological effects of biodiversity. |